AdguardTeam/KnowledgeBase/docs/adguard-for-mac/installation.md

 ![Download the app](https://cdn.adguard.com/content/kb/ad_blocker/mac/1.jpg)

-Wait for _AdguardInstaller.dmg_ to download and double-click on its icon in the list of downloaded files on the Dock panel.
+Wait for _AdguardInstaller.dmg_ to download and double-click its icon in the list of downloaded files on the Dock panel.

 ![Double click to open the file](https://cdn.adguard.com/content/kb/ad_blocker/mac/installation_open_the_file.jpg)

-The AdGuard icon will appear on your Desktop.
-Click on it to open the installation app.
-Then double-click on the AdGuard icon in the opened installation window.
+The AdGuard icon will appear on your desktop.
+Click it to open the installation app and double-click the AdGuard icon in the opened window.

 ![Double click on the AdGuard icon](https://cdn.adguard.com/content/kb/ad_blocker/mac/3.jpg)